 Loss of Fuel for Their Narcissistic Supply

 Narcissists feed off the attention and admiration of others, known as narcissistic supply.
 When you move on and find joy, they will feel a twinge of jealousy.
 They crave the attention and validation you once provided.
-The thought of you no longer needing them triggers many emotions such as envy, grief, low confidence, anger, rage, and resentment.
+The thought of you no longer needing them triggers many emotions, such as envy, grief, low confidence, anger, rage, and resentment.
 In the narcissist’s selfish eyes, they should always be the center of your universe.

 Narcissistic Abuse Survival Guide